BaraSec/DailyJournal/README.md

 A simple blogging/journaling web app using NodeJS, EJS, MongoDB Atlas, Mongoose.

 # Usage
-To run the project, create a .env file with the entry `MONGO_URL` containing your Mongo Atlas URL, where new entries will be stored and retrieved from.
+1. To run the project, create a .env file with the entry `MONGO_URL` containing your Mongo Atlas URL, where new entries will be stored and retrieved from.
+2. Install the npm dependencies with `npm install`.
+3. Execute `npm start` or `npm run dev` to use nodemon.
+4. Access the app at `http://localhost:3000`